Table of Contents

 Kelley Blue Book was first published in 1926 as the vehicle price guide.
-It was intended for car dealers, insurance companies, and banks so that business people could use current car values in their dealings.
-In the 1990s, the KBB was put online as an experiment.
-They decided to offer the information to consumers for free, and then sell advertising to car brands and dealers.
-This business model is still actual for the Cox Automotive conglomerate, which currently owns Kelley Blue Book.
+It was first intended for car dealers, insurance companies, and banks so that businesspeople could use current car values in their dealings.
+In the 1990s, the KBB was put online for public use as an experiment.
+They decided to offer this information to consumers for free, and then sell advertising to car brands and dealers.
+This business model still exists for the Cox Automotive conglomerate, which currently owns Kelley Blue Book.

 Kelley Blue Book uses software to review and predict trends on the market by comparing more than 250 data sources.
 It uses predictive analytics and takes into account the following parameters:

 Here at Indy Auto Man, we trust and value KBB data and appraisals - they are something that we take into account when estimating your vehicle for sale or trade.

 VIN is a standardized number assigned to every car since 1980, and it is possible to get a KBB value by entering VIN in the value calculator.
 The number gives access to the model, year of manufacture, and history of the car so that the estimator could take these data into account and provide the true value of the vehicle.

 NADA stands for National Automobile Dealers Association - it is a trade organization representing all foreign and domestic franchised car dealers before the media, public, federal agencies, and Congress.

 The first NADA Official Used Car Guide was published in 1933.
 It was available only for dealership subscribers.
 Later, though, the company launched the NADAguide website for consumers.
 Today, the website is owned by J.D.
 Power, responsible for the valuation data.

 They work with automotive experts and provide pricing information about all types of vehicles, including motorcycles, campers, RVs, trailers, and boats, calculated through several different sourcing methods, such as: